nvzqz/minimal-mistakes/_pages/about.md

 I live in Miami, FL however I spend most of my year studying computer science at Boston University.

-I am obsessed with [Rust].
+I currently have a fascination with [Rust].
 It makes writing fast and reliable code very easy.

 My introduction to software development was through the open source community.
 As a result, I prioritize making my code open and freely distributable on